Nagios World Conference 2025 Sessions

 Technical Sales Engineer, Nagios

-People hear “write your own plugins” and it sounds intimidating, as if you need to write a bunch of code, be a developer, and pore over detailed specs, API charts, and other esoterica.
-This presentation will explain how to make a functional plugin very quickly, with minimal fuss.
-Also explained is how (and perhaps when) to go up a couple notches of fanciness.
+People hear “write your own plugins” and it sounds intimidating, like you need to write a bunch of code, and you’d have to be a developer and pore over detailed specs and API charts and other esoterica.
+I’ll explain how to make a functional plugin very quickly, with minimal fuss.
+I’ll also explain how (and perhaps when) to go up a couple notches of fanciness.

 Technical Sales Engineer, Nagios